Important Information for Landlords

-The Electrical Equipment (Safety) Regulations 1994 requires, if a landlord provides any electrical appliances as part of the tenancy, the landlord must ensure the appliances supplied in the let property are safe for use.
 Although no specific requirement for portable appliance testing to be carried out in rented accommodation, the landlord is required to take reasonable steps to ensure that appliances such as electric kettles, provided as part of the tenancy are safe.

 We are happy to arrange for the necessary electrical inspections to be carried out on your behalf.

 The Furniture and Furnishings (Fire) (Safety) (amended) Regulations 1988

 All upholstered furniture and furnishings in rented properties must pass the ‘cigarette test ‘.
 If any property is found not to comply the landlord can face prosecution.
 Any landlord placing a property on the rental market must comply with these regulations immediately, any furniture not complying must be removed before the tenancy commences.
 Similarly, if any items in a property subject to an existing rental are replaced, either during a tenancy or a void period, those replacement items must continue to satisfy the requirements of these important regulations.